 - Store leftover cranberries in an air-tight container for a few days.
 If they weep, toss in more sugar to coat.

-- Meringues may be made up to 5 days in advance and stored in an air-tight container at room temperature.
+- You can make the Mushroom Meringues up to 5 days in advance and stored in an air-tight container at room temperature.

-- Coffee Simple Syrup may be made in advance.
+- You can make the Coffee Simple Syrup in advance.
 Store in a jar in the refrigerator for up to a week.

 Top tip

 The ganache will take about 60 to 90 minutes to cool before being whipped.
-Once whipped, it should be used to ice the cake immediately.
+Once whipped, ice the cake immediately.

 Join the Style Sweet Bake Club!